UOL-COLS/ProcessingPAL/README.md

 # ProcessingPAL
-Processing PAL has been developed by Charlotte Edwardson (University of Leicester) and Shashidar Ette (University of Leicester).
+Processing PAL has been developed by Charlotte Edwardson (University of Leicester and NIHR Leicester BRC) and Shashidar Ette (University of Leicester).

 Processing PAL is an application (Java) to process data collected from the activPAL device.
 This application uses the events.csv files.
 It uses a validated algorithm to isolate valid waking wear data